aryanjain19/Machine_learning/README.md

-# Machine_learning_assaignments
+# Machine_learning
+Please go to handwritten number recognition file to see the project I made in machine learning. ( it identifies the numbers with the help of nueral networks )
-I have almost completed the andrew NG course on machine learning from coursera. this repo contains the all the assignments of the course and also one file containing one project to recognize hand written numbers using neural networks
+I have almost completed the andrew NG course on machine learning from coursera.
+This repo also contains the all the assignments of the course